 Only an officially registered student may hold conferences with faculty concerning the preparation of a dissertation.
 This rule applies both to the student in actual residence and to the student not in residence who is receiving aid or guidance through conferences or correspondence.
 This rule does not apply to preliminary conferences held before the dissertation subject has been selected.
 Registration for dissertation in one term is good for that term only and does not extend to the next term.

 Digital submission of the student's dissertation must be completed no later than the filing date listed in the Graduate School “Graduation Deadlines.’’
-One or more bound copies at the expense of the student, may be required by the student's major department.
 Copyright ownership of theses and dissertations is retained by the student, but the student must grant to TWU royalty-free permission to reproduce and publicly distribute copies of the thesis or dissertation.
 In circumstances where the research for the thesis or dissertation has been done in conjunction with other policies discussed in the Texas Woman’s University Policy on Intellectual Property, those policies will apply with regard to the students.

-All dissertations are uploaded to Texas Digital Library (TDL) as well as ProQuest, and dissertation abstracts are included in Dissertation Abstracts International.
-The student pays for digitizing at the time of filing the dissertation and abstract in the Graduate School.
+All dissertations are uploaded to Texas Digital Library (TDL) and dissertation abstracts are included in Dissertation Abstracts International.
+The student pays for digitizing at the time of filing the dissertation and abstract.
 Details concerning submission, copyrighting, and fees are available in the Graduate School.

 Students are urged to consult the Graduate School publications Guide to the Preparation and Processing of Dissertations, Theses, and Professional Papers and Formatting Navigator for additional information.
 (See also Policies and Guidelines for Graduate Students: General Requirements and Regulations for Doctoral Degrees, Committees on Dissertations, Theses, and Professional Papers.)